 NPSC achieves critical mass in phenotypic screening by harnessing existing expertise and infrastructure from our core academic partners, and maximising alliances with industry, and other national and international initiatives.
 We strive to provide a platform for knowledge exchange with industry and train the next generation of discovery scientists by offering opportunities within our facility for study, training placements, industry-academia exchanges and professional internships.

-We aim to help tackle human, animal and plant diseases, we strive to create safer and more effective therapeutics and disease control measures, and we aspire to deliver benefits to human health, animal health and agriculture.
+We aim to help tackle human, animal and plant diseases by creating safer and more effective therapeutics and disease-control measures.

 Our vision is to be a dynamic and highly collaborative interdisciplinary community that is a crucible for innovation, and a catalyst for both novel disease-relevant research and the application of new technologies.

 We are inspired to exploit phenotypic screening as an overarching methodology to help solve complex biological problems that can be translated to solve global health, and human grand challenges in the life sciences - whether this is creating new treatments for complex diseases, tackling antibiotic resistance, or finding new ways of ensuring food security.

 We are grateful to a number of organisations that support us or provide funding for our centre.

 Our current funders are the Scottish Funding Council, the Scottish Government and the Scottish Universities Life Sciences Alliance and Janssen Pharmaceutica N.V.